Privacy Policy

 1. SCOPE

-This Privacy Policy applies to personal information processed by us, including on our websites, applications, and other online or offline offerings.
-To make this Privacy Policy easier to read, our websites, applications, and other offerings are collectively called “Services.
+This Privacy Notice applies to personal information processed by us, including on our websites, applications, and other online or offline offerings.
+To make this Privacy Notice easier to read, our websites, applications, and other offerings are collectively called “Services.”

-This Privacy Policy applies to information we collect and use for our own purposes, including information we collect from and about visitors to the website, customers when they register for or access the Services, and individuals in relation to our marketing activities.
-In these situations, Doppler is considered the “data controller” for purposes of the GDPR and similar data protection laws.
-This Privacy Policy does not apply to data Doppler processes on behalf of our customers in our capacity as a processor.
+This Privacy Notice does not apply to data Doppler processes on behalf of our customers in our capacity as a processor, including data collected from and about members that customers add to their Doppler workplaces.
 Doppler has no direct control or ownership of the personal information we process on behalf of our customers, and we process that data solely in accordance with our customers’ instructions.
-In addition, this Privacy Policy does not apply to any third-party applications or software that integrate with the Services.
+In addition, this Privacy Notice does not apply to any third-party applications or software that integrate with the Services.
 For information on how to contact us, please refer to “Contact Us” below.

 2. PERSONAL INFORMATION WE COLLECT